tonestrike/passport-discord/README.md

 #### Authentication Requests
 Use `passport.authenticate()`, and specify the `'discord'` strategy to authenticate requests.

-Foe example, as a route middleware in an Express app:
+For example, as a route middleware in an Express app:

 ```javascript
 app.get('/auth/discord', passport.authenticate('discord'));